WELCOME TO THE

 LABOR DAY AND HAPPY SCHOOL DAYS!!!!

 Sammy and his Mommie Aurora

 Time for all the kids to go back to school.
 We had a fun summer but September is here!
 We can't believe another summer has come and gone.
 Sammy was a real lucky kitty this summer as Meowmie is always was home with him.
 Sammy gets up real early at 5:30 - 6:00 O'clock and tries to get his Mommie up.
-But it never works, and then Sammy gets shut out of the bedroom until 8 o'clock.
-If he is a real good boy he gets feed and then sits on the porch all morning watching and trying to catch the birdies.
+If he is a real good boy he gets fed and then sits on the porch all morning watching and trying to catch the birdies.
 When he gets sick of that he come inside and then Sammy and mommie play until Sammy gets tired and goes to take a nap in the closet.
 This is usually around 11 a.m.
 Then Sammy sleeps until the middle of the afternoon and comes out to play and snack for awhile.
 Then it's time for supper and then it is time for bed.
 Sammy is going to be real sad when the cold weather comes and he has to stay inside all day and not be on the porch.
 Well, it is time for all the real kids to go back

 to school.
 Hope you all have a fun time at school this year.

 LABOR DAY 2010

 Kitty Cats are made as varied as the